hmiles3/whiskey-business/README.md

 # Idea's for Improvement:

 Have an idea for improving this site?
 Please discuss with the original owners of the repository.
-Their email addresses can be found
+Their email addresses can be found on their github pages.